Over $7 mn stolen from Solana-based crypto wallets; probe underway

 Solana based crypto wallets are facing an ongoing exploit with over 7 million dollars stolen from Phantom and Slope wallets so far.

-Phantom and Slope are non-custodian cryptocurrency wallets.
+Phantom and Slope are non-custodial cryptocurrency wallets.
 Users of these crypto wallet took to Twitter and other social media sites to report about this exploit.

 Phantom also released a statement about the same on Wednesday morning.
 They said, “We are working closely with other teams to get to the bottom of a reported vulnerability in the Solana ecosystem.
 At this time, the team does not believe this is a Phantom-specific issue.